Skip to content

 • Data privacy and governance (33%)

 In terms of setting long-term data privacy goals, businesses should know that 81% of professionals agree that the way an organization treats its data is indicative of how it views and respects its customers.
-In this way, data privacy can be seen as a top strategy for customer relationship management.
+In this way, data privacy can be seen as a top strategy for customer relationship management—which may be partly why companies like Gartner predict that the average annual budget for privacy programs will exceed $2.5 million by 2024.

 However, it’s worth noting that the priorities of users and the priorities of businesses don’t always align so directly.
 For example, from the above report: